How to Start a Programming Career

 All people who want to learn a profession can be divided into two categories: amateurs and professionals.

 On the other hand, professionals are only willing to do it for the money.
 Or for the prospect of getting it.
 Professionals need to be motivated.
-And they practically always stop their development as soon as they get a good job.
+And they practically always stop their development when they get a good job.
 Even a salary increase of twice as much can be an insufficient reason for them to continue their studies.
 As a rule, only amateurs are suitable for advanced training.

 Any person needs to understand which activity he or she likes best.
-Because one's comfort in life strongly depends on it.
+Because one's comfort in life depends strongly on it.
 It is a common misconception that work is only for making money.
-However, it is a huge and the best part of life.
+However, it is a huge part of life.
 You can be creative, social, and so much more at work.
 If you go to a job you don't like for the money, you have to compensate for it somehow with entertainment and recreation.
 As a result, there may not even be enough money to compensate.

 The highest-paid professionals are the amateurs with experience.
 They get the most pleasure from work and life.
-So at this point, you need to decide what you like best.
+So, at this point, you need to decide what you like best.

 I hope this article will help everyone who wants to learn about our wonderful profession.
 If you need help writing an essay about yourself, don't hesitate to contact the best essay writing service online to get the best one.
 We wish you success and become one of the best Python programmers.